Owl-Listener/agent-design-primer/README.md

 We are at a moment when the practice of design is being rewritten.
 The role of the product designer is shifting to the person who designs the *relationship* between a human and a new kind of intelligence.

-This primer will be wrong about some things and right about others, and it will keep evolvingnt.
+This primer will be wrong about some things and right about others, and it will keep evolving.
 That is the point.
 The work is to keep moving, in public.

 If this helps you, send it to a designer who needs it.